jaikishan001/learning-spring-framework/README.md

 then after completing this i created some project using this concept e.g handling request from client side , MVC project for registration and seamlessly login pages etc

 2. started learnig spring core/jdbc/hibernate/orm/mvc comcepts

+Once I became comfortable with JSP and Servlets, I shifted to learning Spring Core.
+I focused on concepts like Inversion of Control (IoC) and Dependency Injection (DI), which are fundamental to building loosely coupled, maintainable applications.
+I learned how Spring’s ApplicationContext and BeanFactory work to manage beans and their lifecycles

+I moved on to learning Spring JDBC to simplify database interactions.
+This allowed me to work with relational databases without dealing with much boilerplate code.
+I also delved into Spring ORM to integrate Hibernate and manage database operations in a more object-oriented way

+Finally, I explored Spring MVC, a powerful framework for building web applications with a clean MVC architecture.
+I learned how Spring MVC controllers handle HTTP requests, how to return views from controllers, and how to bind form data to Java objects.
+I also worked with ViewResolvers, model attributes, and validation to make the application more user-friendly.

+I became proficient in configuring Spring beans through both XML-based configuration and Java-based configuration (using annotations like @Configuration and @Bean).
+I also worked with the web.xml file to map Spring DispatcherServlet and integrate Spring with web applications.

+Challenges and Problem-Solvin---
+As I delved into Spring and Hibernate, I faced several challenges, particularly with dependency injection, transaction management, and understanding the different layers of Spring applications.
+Debugging issues related to Hibernate configurations, session management.

+---I’m now excited to continue expanding my knowledge, especially with Spring Boot, Spring Security, and more advanced Hibernate techniques.